-This rules adds a new part to Title 40 of the Code of Federal Regulations, which will appear as a new part 1604.
+This rule adds a new part to title 40 of the Code of Federal Regulations, which will appear as a new part 1604.
 The new part consists of six sections.
 Section 1604.1 states the purpose of the rule.
 Section 1604.2 sets forth key definitions.
 Section 1604.3 sets forth who must file a report and when.
 Section 1604.4 describes the information required in each report.
 Section 1604.5 implements the enforcement provisions authorized by 42 U.S.C.
 7412(r)(6)(O).
 Section 1604.6 confirms that the procedure for seeking records obtained pursuant to the rule is governed by the Freedom of Information Act (FOIA), 5 U.S.C.
-552, the CSB's procedural regulations for disclosure of records under the FOIA, 40 CFR part 1601, and other pertinent federal disclosure laws.
+552, the CSB's procedural regulations for disclosure of records under the FOIA, 40 CFR part 1601, and other pertinent Federal disclosure laws.
 Before addressing comments and revisions in the final rule to these specific provisions, the CSB will address areas of general concern reflected in the comments.

-The CSB's rule is duplicative and unnecessary.
+The CSB's Rule Is Duplicative and Unnecessary

-The CSB received a number of comments which complained that the proposed rule was unnecessary, duplicated existing reporting requirements under other laws, would result in a flood of data the CSB could not handle,15 and divert resources from the CSB's core mission of investigating and reporting on accidental releases.16 The CSB also received a number of comments that suggested that the CSB rely on information already submitted to the National Response Center (NRC).
-Other comments suggested that the
+The CSB received a number of comments which complained that the proposed rule was unnecessary, duplicated existing reporting requirements under other laws, would result in a flood of data the CSB could not handle, 15 and divert resources from the CSB's core mission of investigating and reporting on accidental releases.
+16 The CSB also received a number of comments that suggested that the CSB rely on information already submitted to the National Response Center (NRC).
+Other comments suggested that the CSB satisfy its requirements by relying on data collected by other Federal agencies-such as Occupational Safety and Health Administration (OSHA) and Environmental Protection Agency (EPA).